6 Minute Read

 Eastern Collared Lizard

 Also referred to as the “mountain boomer”, the Eastern collared lizard is easily recognized by its colorful spotted body, yellow head, and two black collars.
-You can find them sunbathing on the rocks in the Colorado National Monument or hunting for insects.
+You can find them sunbathing on the rocks in Colorado National Monument while hunting for insects.
 As with all wild animals, please do not touch them because these lizards can bite!
+They are not venomous, however.

 Pinyon Jay